slaarti/ansible-role-certbot/README.md

     certbot_account_list: []

 A list of hashes containing configuration information on Let's Encrypt authentication servers and credentials.
+It is assumed that you've already installed `certbot` somewhere else and used `certbot register` to create your account and create the files whose information goes into this variable.
 Each account in this list has the following elements, each of which is required:

 *   `server`: The URL of the certbot server you want to register against to get your certificates.
 You will need to specify either the Let's Encrypt production or staging servers if you're going for real certs, or the Boulder CA server of your choice if you're doing some private testing or other work.

+*   `account_id`: The ID for your account on this server.
+It's an MD5 hash hex digest of some information derived from your account's public key.
+    It is used in the directory path leading to where the keys and other information for this account are stored.

 Dependencies
 ------------